morikeli/whatsapp-clone/README.md

 ## Contributor expectations
-Incase of a bug or you wish to make an update create a new branch using git command `git checkout -b <name of your branch>` and create a pull request.
+Incase of a bug or you wish to make a contribution, create a new branch using the git command `git checkout -b <name of your branch>` and create a pull request.
 Wait for review.

+You can also open an issue using the `Issues` tab.
+The reported issue will be reviewed and formulate a solution to the problem.

+### Request
 Don't forget to star the repo 🌟😉